Search results for:

 To set up Webmail, you will need an existing email account created.
 If you haven't done this yet, you can review this guide on how to create new email accounts.

-How Do I Read Webmail From cPanel?
+Read Webmail From cPanel

-Once you have an account, you'll be able to access Webmail in multiple ways.
-The first is through the cPanel >> Email Accounts section, and next to the specific email you want access to.
-Make sure to select the Email Accounts tab at the top and select Access Webmail.
-(If you need help creating an email account in cPanel, please see "How do I add email accounts in cPanel?")
+Once you have an account, you can access Webmail from several paths.
+The first is through the Email Accounts section in your cPanel Dashboard.
+Next to the specific email account, you want to access, click on the Access Webmail link.
+If you need to create an email account in cPanel, please see "How do I add email accounts in cPanel?"

 The second way to access Webmail through cPanel is by selecting the Default Email Account.
 Next to that account, you'll see the link for "Access Webmail."
 Please note that this method will only provide access to the default email address.

 To access Webmail outside of cPanel directly, you can do it several ways from specific URLs: